palkan/action_policy/docs/caching.md

 end
 ```

-In some case, we have to initialize **two** policies for each comment: one for the comment itself and one for the comment's post (in `allowed_to?` call).
+In some cases, we have to initialize **two** policies for each comment: one for the comment itself and one for the comment's post (in the `allowed_to?` call).

-That's an example of _N+1 authorization_ problem, which in its turn could easily cause _N+1 query_ problem (if `PostPolicy#manage?` makes DB queries).
-Sounds bad, doesn't it?
+That is an example of a _N+1 authorization_ problem, which in its turn could easily cause a _N+1 query_ problem (if `PostPolicy#manage?` makes database queries).
+Sounds terrible, doesn't it?

-It is likely that many comments belong to the same posts.
+It is likely that many comments belong to the same post.
 If so, we can move our memoization one level up and use local thread store.

-Action Policy provides `ActionPolicy::Behaviours::ThreadMemoized` module which provides this functionality (included into Rails controllers integration by default).
+Action Policy provides `ActionPolicy::Behaviours::ThreadMemoized` module with this functionality (included into Rails controllers integration by default).

-If you want to add this behaviour to your custom authorization-aware class, you should care about cleaning up thread store manually (by calling `ActionPolicy::PerThreadCache.clear_all`).
+If you want to add this behavior to your custom authorization-aware class, you should care about cleaning up the thread store manually (by calling `ActionPolicy::PerThreadCache.clear_all`).

-## Rules cache
+## Rule cache

 ### Per-instance

 There could be a situation when the same rule is called multiple times for the same policy instance (for example, when using [aliases](aliases.md)).

-In that case, Action Policy invokes the rule method only once, remember the result, and return it immediately for the subsequent calls.
+In that case, Action Policy invokes the rule method only once, remembers the result, and returns it immediately for the subsequent calls.

-**NOTE**: rules results memoization is available only if you inherit from `ActionPolicy::Base` or include `ActionPolicy::Policy::CachedApply` into your `ApplicationPolicy`.
+**NOTE**: rule results memoization is available only if you inherit from `ActionPolicy::Base` or include `ActionPolicy::Policy::CachedApply` into your `ApplicationPolicy`.

-### Using cache store
+### Using the cache store

-Some policy rules might be _performance-heavy_, e.g., make complex DB queries.
+Some policy rules might be _performance-heavy_, e.g., make complex database queries.

-In that case, it makes sense to cache the rule application result for a long time (not just during the same request).
+In that case, it makes sense to cache the rule application result for a long time (not just for the duration of a request).

 Action Policy provides a way to use _cache stores_ for that.
 You have to explicitly define which rules you want to cache in your policy class.
 For example: